Edward B. Barry: As commanding officer

 Following the end of the war, Barry was assigned his first command role aboard the collier USS Marcellus, stationed in the New York Navy Yard.
 Shortly after, he was promoted to commander, and in March 1900 took command of the recently recommissioned USS Vicksburg, taking her on a short spell in the Atlantic before moving to the Asiatic station.
-On leaving the yard, the Brooklyn Eagle wrote that "with the departure for Norfolk of the battleship Kentucky to-morrow morning, one of the best liked officers who have ever did duty there will leave the Navy Yard".
 In the Philippine–American War, Barry's Vicksburg took part in an expedition to Palawan, led by Frederick Funston, in order to capture Filipino president Emilio Aguinaldo.
 The mission was a major success, with the capture being made on March 23, 1901.
 Five days later, the Vicksburg returned to U.S.-held Malacañang Palace with Funston and Aguinaldo on board.
 The accomplishment further strengthened Barry's reputation, and he was commended by General Arthur MacArthur Jr. for his conduct in the operation.

 After the conclusion of the war, Vicksburg switched her focus to East Asia, moving between China, Japan, and Korea.
-In January 1902, while docked at Nieu-Chwang (now Yingkou), multiple fights erupted between garrisoned Russian soldiers and American sailors under the Vicksburg, leading to Russian ambassador to China Paul M. Lessar submitting a complaint to his American counterpart Edwin H. Conger.
+In January 1902, while docked at Nieu-Chwang (now Yingkou), multiple fights erupted between garrisoned Russian soldiers and American sailors from the Vicksburg, leading to Russian ambassador to China Paul M. Lessar submitting a complaint to his American counterpart Edwin H. Conger.
 Following further investigation by Barry, he came to the conclusion the Russian garrison was at fault, and demanded reparation from Russia, with an apology being subsequently given.